Crisis Management Communication Plan

 Before the crisis hits, it is important to have a crisis management communication plan in place.
 The plan should include key personnel and their roles during a crisis, the communications channels that can be used, as well as your general approach and philosophy during a crisis.

 After informing your management team of the crisis at hand, develop an apology message that communicates your solution to the audience.
-Use the appropriate channel of communication to convey that message to those who would be affected.
+Use the appropriate communication channel to convey that message to those who would be affected.
 This includes your followers, stakeholders, coworkers, customers, or anyone who could have seen the original miscommunicated content.

 If you have any further questions about crisis management communication plans, please feel free to contact Darren Richards with Tucker/Hall at 813.228.0652 or via email at drichards@tuckerhall.com.